-GoPro carved out the action camera niche and turned it into a multi billion dollar industry.
+GoPro carved out the action camera niche and turned it into a multi-billion dollar industry.
 But they’re no longer the only game in town.
-From established brands like Sony, Garmin, and Nikon that bring innovative features, to clones that bring a much lower price, GoPros now have some real competition.
+From established brands like Sony, Garmin, and Nikon that bring innovative features, to clones that come in at a much lower price, GoPros now have some real competition.

 Here’s a rundown of some of the main GoPro competitors and their distinctive features to help you decide which is the best GoPro alternative for what you’re after.